-Want your system to be 40-50% more efficient?
-Then opt for a dual-axis solar system.
+Want your system to be around 40% more efficient?
+Then opt for a dual axis solar system.

 There are several ways an installation can be designed.
 There are two fixed types: roof mount and ground mount.
 The roof mount systems are necessarily fixed in both axes, which means they neither tilt nor swing.
 A ground mounted system can be fixed like a roof-mounted one, or it can tilt or swing.
 A single axis solar tracking system usually swings east to west or on the sun’s Azimuth.

-The bonus of a dual-axis solar tracking system is it is able to both swing and tilt, keeping the sun continually perpendicular to the solar panels enabling it to generate the most energy, making it typically about 40-50% more efficient than a fixed system depending upon where it is geographically located.
+The bonus of a dual axis solar tracking system is it both tilts and swings, keeping the sun continually perpendicular to the solar panels.
+This enables it to generate the most energy, making it typically about 40% more efficient than a fixed system depending upon where it is geographically located.

 A solar photovoltaic panel (Solar PV) is an electrical device that changes the sun’s energy to usable DC (direct current) electricity, which is then converted to AC (alternating current) so it can be distributed through the grid and used in a home or business.
 Solar PV panels are about 3.5’ wide by 5-6’ tall, made of silicon wafers and thin wires sandwiched between glass and a polyester backing sheet, and held together with an aluminum frame.
 They weigh about 40-50 pounds each and can withstand the rigors of harsh weather.

 The Challenge: solar generation only works when the sun is shining.
 What happens during nighttime, cloudy days and winter?